ivan-sincek/penetration-testing-cheat-sheet/README.md

 ## 3. Gaining Access/Exploiting

-Always try the null session login (i.e. no password login) or search the Internet for default credentials for a specific web application.
+Always try the null session login (i.e., no password login) or search the Internet for default credentials for a specific web application.

 Try to manipulate cookies or tokens to gain access or elevate privileges.
 On logout, always check if any of the cookies or tokens is still valid.

 Always inspect web browser's local storage, especially for single-page applications (SPAs).

-Try to transform, e.g., an HTTP POST request into an HTTP GET request (i.e. into a query string), and see if a server will accept it.
+Try to transform, e.g., an HTTP POST request into an HTTP GET request (i.e., into a query string), and see if a server will accept it.

 Turn off JavaScript in your web browser and check the web application behaviour again.